reactive-python/reactpy-django/docs/features/orm.md

     )
 ```

+??? question "Why does this example use `list()` within `set_categories`?"

+    [Django's ORM is lazy](https://docs.djangoproject.com/en/dev/topics/db/queries/#querysets-are-lazy).
+Thus, `list()` is used to ensure that the database query is executed while within the hook.

+    Failure to do this will result in `SynchronousOnlyOperation` when attempting to access your data.

 ??? question "Why can't I make ORM calls without hooks?"

     Due to Django's ORM design, database queries must be deferred using hooks.
 Otherwise, you will see a `SynchronousOnlyOperation` exception.